Calhoun Beach Club: The Beach Club Residences

 The Beach Club Residences community is located in the Uptown-Lakes area, overlooking Bde Maka Ska, Lake of the Isles, Cedar Lake and downtown Minneapolis, MN.
 The community consists of 332 apartment homes, divided among 57 different floorplans.
 Apartment homes vary from studios up to 4-bedrooms, which range from 600 sqft to 3400 sqft.
-The property is currently owned and operated by Air Communities.
+The property is currently owned and operated by RPM Living.

 Calhoun Beach Club Commercial Tenants

-The Beach Club includes 11 retails spaces, seven of which are currently occupied by the Urban Eatery restaurant, Sash Salon, Strauman Holistic Chiropractic, Uptime Nutrition, D'Amico Catering and Sales, Beck and Tysver, and the Calhoun Beach Health Club.
+The Beach Club includes 11 retails spaces, seven of which are currently occupied by the Chilango restaurant, Sash Salon, Strauman Holistic Chiropractic, Uptime Nutrition, D'Amico Catering and Sales, Beck and Tysver, and the Beach Health Club.